anirudhashastri/AIHCI-API/README.md

 1. Visit the [Groq API website](https://www.groq.com) and sign up for a developer account.
 2. Generate a free API key from your dashboard under **API Keys**.
 3. Copy this key for use in the next step.
+4. I have also provided a key for ease of useage in the APIKEY.txt

 ### Step 4: Configure the `.env` File